 Below are links to some excellent teachings for born-again Believers who want help in understanding the Hebrew Roots movement.
 Remember however, to prove all things with Scripture, and hold fast that which is good!

-- 119 Ministries – great teaching videos; a Hebrew Roots resource
+- 119 Ministries – multiple teaching videos; a Hebrew Roots resource

 - EliYah.com – many excellent articles and teaching videos examining the Hebraic roots from a Biblical persepctive